nmacneil/BIOL-3295/Labs/Lab 5/Lab 5 Instructions.md

 ```
 The results of this command tells us that increasing the fraction of seeds that germinate each year would most substantially increase the intrinsic growth rate.
 How would this information help us to figure out how best to promote the growth of yellow columbine?

-1. Currently, the population of yellow columbines is destined to go extinct.
-Change the value of seed.survival until the population is just able to persist.
+11. Currently, the population of yellow columbine is destined to go extinct.
+Change the value of `seed.survival` until the population is just able to persist.
 What is this value?

 ## To hand in: